7: The Psychology of Racism, Stereotyping, and Discrimination

 Beyond its implications for research, a systemic approach to racism also suggests a shift in the emphasis of anti-racist interventions.
 Psychologists have typically framed the fight against racism as reducing individual prejudice or changing racist attitudes, and have designed effective programs to address this goal.
 Standard approaches to prejudice reduction seem to imply that the formerly racist individual, equipped with new attitudes, will now be anti-racist.
 In addition, this strategy implies that racially marginalized groups should accept a reduction of prejudice as a substitute for challenging the legacy of historical violence and the enduring, unjust status quo.

 A systemic approach to anti-racism, by contrast, proposes to change the societal structures that foster racist tendencies (Karpinski & Hilton, 2001).
-This direction suggests that people might better control automatic racist tendencies by disengaging from experiences that promote racism and, instead, cultivate experiences that reinforce anti-racist tendencies.
+This direction suggests that people might better control automatic racist tendencies by disengaging from experiences that promote racism and, instead, cultivating experiences that reinforce anti-racist tendencies.
 For example, interventions that increase engagement with diversity may lead participants to seek out diverse social communities or conversations that can promote non-racist attitudes (see Gurin et al., 2008).

 The systemic approach to addressing racism also calls for dismantling racist structures that continue to cause harm, above and beyond the prejudices of any individual person.
-This includes challenging popular accounts of history; namely, progress narratives that promote the idea that society was once racist but now has overcome racism (Richeson, 2020).
+This includes challenging popular accounts of history, namely, progress narratives that promote the idea that society was once racist but now has overcome racism (Richeson, 2020).
 Such challenges emphasize:

 - understanding the experiences of people who belong to historically marginalized groups